GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 1. `cd ml-on-gcp/gae_serve`

-1. This samples demostrates how to deploy a GAE service named `modelserve`.
-If you prefer to deploy to the `default` service (for example, if this is the first GAE service in your project, it must be named `default`), use the yaml files in the `default/` subdirectory by copying them over the yaml files in the root directory of this sample.
+1. This samples demostrates how to deploy an App Engine service named `modelserve`.
+If you prefer to deploy to the `default` service (for example, if this is the first App Engine service in your project, it must be named `default`), use the yaml files in the `default/` subdirectory by copying them over the yaml files in the root directory of this sample.

-    - **Note that GAE does not allow deleting the `default` service from your project.**
+    - **Note that App Engine does not allow deleting the `default` service from your project.**

-1. Update `modelserve.yaml`:  Replace `PROJECT_ID` with your GCP project's id in this line:
+1. Update `modelserve.yaml`:  Replace `PROJECT_ID` with your Google Cloud Platform project's id in this line:

     `host: "modelserve-dot-PROJECT_ID.appspot.com"`